-The tutor or one to one tutoring organisation will also be able to provide you the parent with more feedback than a class teacher; whether in-person or online, they will usually take some time either before or after a session to speak with a parent about their child’s progress or, even better, send out regular reports on progress.
+The tutor or one to one tutoring organisation will also be able to provide you the parent with more feedback than a class teacher; whether in-person or online, they will usually take some time either before or after the tutoring sessions to speak with a parent about their child’s progress or, even better, send out regular reports on progress.

 This gives you a clearer picture of how your child’s tutoring is developing, where their strengths and weaknesses might be, and what is being done to help them improve.
 It also gives you a chance to be more involved in the learning process, if you want to.

 Benefit 5.
 One to one tutoring can help your child learn more than just the answer to a problem

 Tutoring can fill in gaps in a student’s learning that may have emerged during their lessons in school.
 But it’s unfair to tutors (and one to one tutoring in particular) to suggest this is all they’re good for.